carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ~~~
 {: .language-python}

+We can't really easily examine the data before we convert it to
+a csv, so you can do that using the twarc csv plugin.

+# Converting between file types: jsonl to csv
-csv's are even conventient for reading, and are useful as a data format
+csv's are convenient for reading, and are useful as a data format
 later on for analyzing tweets outside of twarc.

-# Converting between file types: jsonl to csv
+Because twarc-csv is a plugin, we need to install it each time
+our JupyterLab server restarts.
+So go ahead and put that at
+the top of your notebook:
+`!pip install twarc_csv`

+You can also do this out in the Terminal without the !bang

 ~~~
 !twarc2 csv raw_data/bjules.jsonl output_data/bjules.csv